MadPonyInteractive/daw-tools/docs/staff.md

 ### Listing Beats and Bars

-Both the Staff.Beats and the Staff.Bars inner classes have a handy iterator for retrieving pixel positions.
+The Staff.Beats, Staff.Bars and the Staff.Quantize inner classes have a handy iterator for retrieving pixel positions.

 ```python
 staff = Staff(bars=2)